studioMFB/rockar-app/README.md

 This project is a full-stack application built with Next.js, integrating Apollo Client and Apollo Server.
 It demonstrates how to set up a Next.js application to run both the client and the server-side of an application within the same codebase.
 The client-side uses Apollo Client to handle GraphQL queries and to interact with the Apollo Server.

 ## Features
-Next.js for the frontend and backend.
+React for the frontend.
 Apollo Client for data management on the client-side.
-Apollo Server for GraphQL server on the backend.
+Apollo Server Express for GraphQL server on the backend.
 Single codebase for frontend and backend.

 ## Prerequisites